Postgraduate Research Grant(s) on Christian Democracy and European Integration - 2020 Edition

 - All postdoctoral researchers who have completed a doctorate degree in the past three years preceding the date of submission of the application.

-Applicants should demonstrate thorough knowledge related to Christian Democracy and European integration in one or more of the disciplines of human and social sciences (e.g. history, political sciences, law, etc.).
+Applicants should carry out a research relating to the impact of Christian Democracy and the EPP Group on European integration in one or more of the disciplines of human and social sciences (e.g. history, political sciences, law, etc.).

 Research projects presented should preferably be directly related to the applicants master or doctoral field of research.